History of The Royal Alberta Museum

 - Australian Aboriginal Art

 - Highlights in the Search for Ancient Life

 - Mammals of Alberta

-The Friends of the Provincial Museum Society was formed in the 1980s.
+The Friends of Royal Alberta Museum Society was formed in the 1980s.
 This active society of valuable volunteers is involved in fundraising, public and school programs and collection acquisitions.

 Throughout the 1980s, the Museum fulfilled a vital role in the dissemination of information about Alberta through guides, interpretive programs and curatorial research that appeared in professional journals, Occasional Papers and Special Publications.
 As well, the Museum began creating computer data records for as many collections as possible.
 The Natural History research collections became recognized as among the best curated in the country.

 Renovation planning became the focus of the mid-1980s as the Museum sought to display a greater proportion of its collections and address an increasingly competitive marketplace.
 The city of Edmonton itself was changing - the creation of major shopping centres and the introduction of personal computers, multiplex theatres and video increased the competition for the public's discretionary time.
 Add to this a decline in the economy and government spending.
 Change was most definitely "in the air."

 With the introduction of paid admission in 1990, the Museum's management team decided upon a radical shift in programming with a concerted effort to increase its audience.
 The ground floor Indian Gallery was dismantled to create a large feature exhibition space.
 Over the next dozen years (from 1989 to 2001), the Museum embarked on an ambitious program of feature exhibitions - some travelling from other museums across North America, others entailing collaborative ventures coordinated by the Museum - that brought extraordinary collections from across North America, Europe and Asia.
 In all, more than 175 exhibitions were presented.